-Given that traditional trade agreements have not yet included disciplines regarding AI, Singapore is well-placed to set ambitious benchmarks for its trading partners through the DEAs.
-The DEAs should include provisions that will provide for an open regulatory environment for the trade and investment in, and development of, AI and emerging technologies and related services.
+Given that traditional trade agreements have not yet included disciplines regarding AI, Australia is well-placed to set ambitious benchmarks for its trading partners through digital trade agreements in instruments like the JAEPA.
+The JAEPA should include provisions that will provide for an open regulatory environment for the trade and investment in, and development of, Al and emerging technologies and related services.
+The regulatory approach should also be aligned with internationally recognized standards or best practices to enhance regulatory consistency.
 These include:

-- providing for ample, timely, and transparent opportunities for public engagement in developing relevant policies; - adhering to risk-based policy development processes, including to assess and manage potential risks associated with specific AI applications; - taking into account voluntary, internationally recognized standards when developing technical standards and other policies; - giving due consideration to core principles of technological interoperability and technology neutrality; - · ensuring that commercial text and data mining of lawfully accessible content is permitted; - avoiding discrimination against AI applications or technologies based on, for example, the origin of the application or technology; and - promoting sustained investment in AI research and development on a non-discriminatory and transparent basis.
+- providing for ample, timely, and transparent opportunities for public engagement in developing relevant policies; - adhering to risk-based policy development processes, including to assess and manage potential risks associated with specific AI applications, such as the potential for unintended bias; - taking into account voluntary, internationally recognised standards when developing technical standards and other policies; - giving due consideration to core principles of technological interoperability and technology neutrality; - · ensuring that commercial text and data mining of lawfully accessible content is permitted; - avoiding discrimination against AI applications or technologies based on, for example, the origin of the application or technology; and - promoting sustained investment in AI research and development on a non-discriminatory and transparent basis; - collaborating on the development and adoption of Al policies that support the trusted, safe, fair and responsible use of Al technologies with relevant regional and international fora.